stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/03-create-webhook.md

 1. Now open up the `build` folder.

 1. Create a file named `github-webhook-config.yaml` and add in the below content.
-Replace the Url with your application repository's Url.
+Replace the URL with your application repository's URL.

     ```yaml
     apiVersion: external-secrets.io/v1beta1